Initialization data disk (Linux)

 mkfs.ext4: Size of device /dev/vdb too big to be expressed in 32 bits using a blocksize of 4096.

-1. Run the following command to check the current version of e2fsprogs.
+1. Run the following command to check e2fsprogs Current version.

 rpm -qa | grep e2fsprogs